F1st3K/EasyVPN/backend/README.en_EN.md

 - `"Secret": "super-puper-mega-secret-key-solo",` - secret protecting tokens
 - `"ExpiryMinutes": 60,` - lifetime of each individual token after its creation

-- `"Issuer": "EasyVPN",` and `"Audience": "EasyVPN"` - signature by whom and for whom tokens are issued
+- `"Issuer": "EasyZsV",` and `"Audience": "EasyZsV"` - signature by whom and for whom tokens are issued

 `"HashSettings": { "Secret": "super-puper-mega-hash-soltt-solo" },` - secret used when hashing passwords

-`"ExpireSettings": { "CheckMinutes": 1 },` - frequency in minutes, for checking expired objects (authorization token, vpn connections, etc.)
+`"ExpireSettings": { "CheckMinutes": 1 },` - frequency in minutes, for checking expired objects (authorization token, zsv connections, etc.)

 `"ConnectionStrings": { "Postgres": "User ID=postgres;Password=mysecretpassword;Host=localhost;Port=5432;" }` - Database connection strings
 (the main and necessary for PostgreSQL, if the connection attempt fails, the application will not start)